 The best approach is to start with small steps and make a list of the most significant experiences you have gone through up to this point.
 You can list any achievements from the fields of academics, internships, jobs, athletics, community service, and school activities.
 Distinguish the experiences of the list that helped you learn the most or motivated you the most.

 2) Highlight the most relevant experiences and skills:

 Take a look at that list you just brainstormed – what are the most relevant experiences and skills for the job you’re applying for?
-The most effective applicant resumes are those that are aimed towards the requirements for a specific job.
+The most effective applicant resumes are those that are aimed toward the requirements for a specific job.
 While you’re at college, you have the ability to arrange a meeting with the staff of Career Services.
 This is a valuable opportunity for you to see your future in a certain career and understand what that niche requires.

-Don’t worry if you can’t make a final decision just yet – you can pick a broad area or several goals for employment and make few versions of your resume, depending on the job you are applying for.
+Don’t worry if you can’t make a final decision just yet – you can pick a broad area or several goals for employment and make a few versions of your resume, depending on the job you are applying for.